WilsonBillkia/bane/README.md

 ```
 ansible-galaxy install --roles-path . git+https://github.com/openstack/ansible-hardening
 ```
 ...to copy the Openstack Ansible Hardening role to the current working directory on your VM host.
 NB the default ansible location for roles installed by galaxy is /etc/ansible/roles and these copies are read only.
 We want local copies which we can use to tweak security settings.
+Ansible typically looks for a local copy of most config files in the first instance, then defaults back to the read only ones.

 Then run...
 ```